MarvinLvn/tinyvox/README.md

 `{train,val,test}.csv` contains essentially the same information with the split we used to train BabAR.

-If you want to re-create TinyVox from scratch, you can follow these instructions:
+Note that you should have access to everything you need from the instructions above.
+However, if you want to re-create TinyVox from scratch, you can follow these instructions.

 ## 1) Installation